 EXPERT TIP: Some of Mullvad’s city locations disappear if you change protocol.
 For example, Osaka and Marseille are not available when using OpenVPN.
 You should select Mullvad’s automatic protocol for the most city-level options.

 However, other parts of the world aren’t served anywhere near as well as the US and Australia.
-South America (Brazil) and Africa (South Africa) only count one country location each.
+Africa only has count one country location — in South Africa.
 Asia and the Middle East are poorly served, too.

 Mullvad Rents Most of Its Servers